Using tech-aware audit function to ensure compliance and accuracy

 Who runs all this?
 Who will declare these new risk assurance capabilities reliable?
 Right now, nobody knows.
 For example, data analytics, RPA, and machine learning benefit GRC professionals.
 And these technologies are starting to be adopted slowly.
 But standards still need to be created to gain assurance over the technologies themselves.

 So how would an external auditor gain comfort with the effectiveness of a new monitoring control, for example?
 Audit the source code?
 Perform its testing at the client’s expense?
-Use its own AI and visualisations?
+Use its own AI and visualizations?
 But what if AI and your AI reach different results?

 The audit profession still needs to provide clear answers to those questions.
 The Public Company Accounting Oversight Board (PCAOB) is researching if an audit standard for this is necessary, but when any standard might arrive isn’t clear.